-Sinus headaches are caused by swelling, irritation and possibly an infection of the sinuses, which are air-filled cavities connected to the nose.
-This type of headache can easily be mistaken with migraine and tension headache pain.
+Sinus headaches are caused by swelling, irritation, and possibly an infection of the sinuses, which are air-filled cavities connected to the nose.
+This type of headache can easily be mistaken for migraine and tension headache pain.
 Drinking plenty of water will help to thin the mucus and relieve your sinus headache.
-You can also try steam from a hot shower or bath, a humidifier or boiling water on the stove with peppermint or eucalyptus leaves to clear the sinuses and provide relief.
+You can also try steam from a hot shower or bath, a humidifier, or boiling water on the stove with peppermint or eucalyptus leaves to clear the sinuses and provide relief.

-See your doctor immediately or go the emergency room if you experience any of the following signs or symptoms, which may indicate a more serious medical problem:
+See your doctor immediately or go to the emergency room if you experience any of the following signs or symptoms, which may indicate a more serious medical problem:

-- An abrupt, severe headache like a thunderclap - Headache with fever, stiff neck, rash, mental confusion, seizures, double vision, weakness, numbness or trouble speaking - Headache after a head injury, especially if the headache is getting worse - A chronic headache that is worse after coughing, exertion, straining, or a sudden movement - New headache pain if you are older than 50 http://www.mayoclinic.com/health/migraine-headache/DS00120/DSECTION=symptoms http://www.headache-help.org/headaches-migraines-tension-cluster-sinus-pts-rare http://sinusheadaches.ca/
+- An abrupt, severe headache like a thunderclap. - Headache with fever, stiff neck, rash, mental confusion, seizures, double vision, weakness, numbness, or trouble speaking. - Headache after a head injury, especially if the headache is getting worse. - A chronic headache that is worse after coughing, exertion, straining, or sudden movement. - New headache pain if you are older than 50.